We sort your Self Assessment for you. £149, all in.

 When do I pay 60% tax?

 When you earn more than £100,000, you start to lose your entitlement to the Personal Allowance.
 You lose it by £1 for every £2 that you earn over £100k.
 However, you’re not taxed at 45% until you earn over £125,140 which means that between £100,000 and £125,140, you’re taxed an extra 20% on the Personal Allowance that you’re losing.
-This can be confusing to get your head around, so take a look at our guide on the tax implications of earning over 100k – and how to get around it.
+This can be confusing to get your head around, so take a look at our guide on the tax implications of earning over 100k.

 TaxScouts Newsletter